 KIO-201 has been shown to provide a mechanical barrier that aids in the management of corneal epithelial defects and re-epithelization in both preclinical studies and in clinical ophthalmic veterinary use.
-As such, PRK surgery was chosen for the initial clinical trials as the subject population which is best suited to demonstrate this effect.
+As such, PRK surgery was chosen as the subject population which is best suited to demonstrate this effect.
 PRK is an efficacious alternative to patients seeking surgical correction of refractive errors who are not suitable candidates for laser in situ keratomileusis ("LASIK") due to inadequate corneal thickness, larger pupil size, history of keratoconjunctivitis sicca ("KCS"), or anterior basement membrane disease.
 KIO-201 has demonstrated statistical significance in a pivotal clinical study for its ability to accelerate wound healing against the current standard-of-care, a bandage contact lens.
-KIO-201 is currently being evaluated in a Phase 2 trial for Persistent Corneal Epithelial Defects in addition to the corneal surgical wounds.